Mapping Byron's Mediterranean Letters and Childe Harold's Pilgrimage I-II: By the NumbersView Fullscreen

 Franco Moretti, Graphs, Maps, Trees: Abstract Models for Literary History

 This exhibit plots all of the places named in Byron's letters and the Pilgrimage I-II and examines the frequency of place names in both.
 If, for example, one has the occasion to wander the St James's district, one will grasp the sense of scale of Byron's London during his years of fame by better understanding the relative proximity, say, of The Albany, 13 Piccadilly Terrace, and 50 Albemarle Street.
 The exhibit before you attempts to visualize the international scale of Byron's and Harold's Mediterranean travels.
 The blue dots on the horizontal timeline indicate the date of the letter in which a place is named by Byron.
 The red dots indicate the actual date of the visit according to Hobhouse's diaries.
 The vertical list of waypoints includes the place names in the letters (eg. Delphi) and the place names in the poem (eg. Delphi CHP).
 Most importantly, the exhibit offers the visitor the opportunity to explore independently the letters and the poetry by the means of digital tools.
 Below the reader will find a web tool embedded twice.
 The digital tool voyant-tools.org, developed by Stéfan Sinclair and Geoffrey Rockwell, enables the reader to find word counts as well as relative frequencies in a text or a collection of texts.
-The first Excel spead sheet (found at the bottom of the Waypoints column) provides the name, correspondent, date of composition and geographical coordinates for the places Byron names (but does not necessarily visit) in the letters.
 The collection of Byron's letters written during the Mediterranean Tour is uploaded in the embedded Voyant web tool.
-By clicking on the box to the left of any single word, the reader will be brought to the Voyant site where one can explore and plot graphically the occurrence and relative frequency of every word in the letters.
-A word of caution, however.
-Even though "Byron" appears as the most frequent word, remember that "Byron" appears in the header of each letter, that he signed each letter (most often with "Byron") and that one of his principal correspondents was his mother, Catherine Gordon Byron.
-The second Excel spead sheet provides the name, Canto and line number, the date visited (as recorded in Hobhouse's diaries) and the geographical coordinates for the places Byron names in the Pilgrimage I-II.
-The same edition of the poem used in exhibit two is uploaded in the next embedded Voyant web tool.
+By clicking on the windowpane near the top right of the Voyant box, the reader can choose from a menu of data visualization tools.
+(The header to each letter -- which is editorial -- has been deleted for the purpose of this experiment.)
+The same edition of CHP used in the Pilgrimage exhibit is uploaded in the next embedded Voyant web tool.
 The reader can search the number and relative frequency of each word on the poem's first two Cantos.
 This exhibit provides the Byron amateur and specialist alike with the most detailed spatial information possible.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.